Compiler17 min read

 Resource types

-texture2D, texture3D, textureCube, texture2DArray, sampler, buffer<T>, cbuffer<T>, plus custom struct-backed resources.
+texture2D, texture3D, textureCube, texture2DArray, sampler, buffer<T>, cbuffer<T>, plus custom struct-backed resources, including imported module structs declared with Module.Type.

 BWSL separates source-level resource names from backend binding layout and emits reflection as ABI.